sciZer0/7/v/README.md

 Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.<br>

-And of course, we should be forming a Creator Donation Culture for giving thanks in tokens to the creators of ideas and code.<br>
+And of course, we should be forming a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.<br>

 When people create something not good enough, there must be absolute freedom for everyone to surpass it — to improve it.